 NJDOL Digital Equity Training Grant/NJIT’s "Building Digital Bridges" Program

-The "Building Digital Bridges" program is a digital literacy (basic computer and software skills) training initiative offered by the New Jersey Institute of Technology (NJIT) to address the digital divide in New Jersey, particularly for individuals and families who are eligible for Work First New Jersey (WFNJ).
+The "Building Digital Bridges" program is a digital literacy (basic computer and software skills) training initiative offered by the New Jersey Institute of Technology (NJIT) to address the digital divide in New Jersey, particularly for individuals and families who are receiving Work First New Jersey (WFNJ) benefits in the form of TANF, SNAP, GA, and/or other eligible assistance.
 The program provides comprehensive digital literacy training, prepares participants for industry-recognized certifications like CompTIA ITF+, and offers career development support to enhance employability.
-Participants who meet certain qualifications can potentially earn reimbursements and keep the laptops used in the program.
+Participants who meet certain qualifications can potentially receive up to $750 for eligible supportive costs and keep the laptops used in the program.

-- WFNJ (Work First New Jersey) is the State of New Jersey's welfare program.
+Participants must be adult New Jersey residents who are receiving WFNJ benefits (current TANF, GA, and/or SNAP recipients) and live in Bergen, Essex, Hudson, Morris, Passaic, Sussex, or Warren counties.
+Proof of residency, eligibility, and identification will be required.
+WFNJ (Work First New Jersey) is the State of New Jersey's welfare program.
 Its primary goal is to help individuals and families achieve self-sufficiency by emphasizing work as the first step.
-It provides temporary cash assistance, along with supportive services such as child care, job search and readiness support, and short-term housing assistance.
-WFNJ includes programs like Temporary Assistance for Needy Families (TANF) for families with minor children and General Assistance (GA) for single adults and couples without children.
+WFNJ includes programs like Temporary Assistance for Needy Families (TANF) for families with minor children, General Assistance (GA) for single adults and couples without children, and SNAP (Supplemental Nutrition Assistance Program) formerly known as food stamps.
+Participants should have an active case number and/or AOSOS (American One-Stop Operating System) ID number obtained from their local workforce development board.

 Participants will receive individual training plans to guide them through.The core digital literacy training, including an AI literacy component, spans about 12 weeks of structured instruction, with additional career mentoring sessions with the goal of attaining paid employment.
 Participants will engage in up to 21 hours per week of group technology training and career readiness and will be expected to complete assignments on their own, independently, as well as attending sessions.
 While the majority of the training is virtual, there will be several live events held on the NJIT campus.
 Please see below for more details: